 A verbal offer is a formal invitation to an individual to join your organisation.
 It is usually delivered by the hiring manager and followed up in writing via an offer letter or contract.
 The verbal job offer should briefly cover the basics of the position and benefits on a broad spectrum.

 It’s essential to make a verbal job offer before sending an offer letter or contract as this allows you, the hiring manager, to gauge the level of enthusiasm of your prospective new hire.
-It also speeds up the hiring process, informing the candidate as to your intentions and allowing them to raise any questions they might have before they receive official documentation.
-The candidate might verbally accept the job offer, but it is not biding until the offer letter or contract has been signed and executed.
-You should allow them several days to digest it and formally respond.
+It also speeds up the hiring process, informing the candidate as to your intentions and allowing them to raise any questions they might have and kickoff offer negotiation before they receive official documentation.

 What to consider before extending a verbal offer?